parroty/excoveralls/README.md

 ----------------
 ```

 Coverage data is imported after tests are run.
-If a test spawns additional subprocesses, for instance to run `mix test` on a generated test module, coverage data exported during those runs can be included in the final report.

 See the `mix test` [Coverage documentation](https://hexdocs.pm/mix/Mix.Tasks.Test.html#module-coverage) for more information on `.coverdata`.